What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 Deep experience with retrofit frameworks

-A holistic, client-centred approach
+A whole-house, client-centred approach

 Respect for budget, comfort, and construction